 The 25th MCHF Golf Tournament

-The Montreal Children's Hospital Foundation Golf Tournament will be held on September 13, 2021 at the Royal Montreal Golf Club.
+The Montreal Children's Hospital Foundation Golf Tournament was held on September 13, 2021 at the Royal Montreal Golf Club.
 The event brings together business leaders who know the importance of ideas in transforming child care.

 Proceeds from the tournament go to fellowships in pediatric surgical subspecialties – cornerstones of experiential learning at a teaching hospital – that give the Children’s patients access to an international pool of extraordinary medical talent.